anahitasocial/anahita/README.md

 Congratulations!
 You have installed Anahita successfully.
 Now you need to configure your installation and install some apps.

+## Configurating Your Anahita Installation

+Now you need to make some configurations before you can use your Anahita for development or production server.
+Go to _/administrator_ to access the administraion back-end.

+**Please Note:** the administration back-end will be removed in Anahita 4.3 and all the administration features will be available on the front to the users with _admin_ and _super admin_ privileges.

-## Configuration
+## Global Configuration

 ### Installing Social Apps

 Now it is time to extend your Anahita installation with some apps and components.
+Anahita comes with a list of social apps which you can use as they are or use them as blueprints for developing your own custom apps.

+**Please Note:** the _Subscriptions_ app has not yet been upgraded for the Anahita 4.1.
+The updated version should be available by June 2015.

-Anahita already comes with some really useful ones.
-To get a list of them simply type the following command:
+To get a list of available apps simply type the following command:

 `php anahita package:list`